Aloo Methi Paratha / Parathas with Potatoes and Fenugreek leaves

 Procedure

-• Separate the leaves from the methi, wash it, chop it and keep aside.
+• Separate the leaves from the methi, wash them, chop them, and keep them aside.

-• In a pan, add 1tbsp ghee.oil and add the cumin seeds.
+• In a pan, add 1tbsp ghee, oil, and the cumin seeds.

 • Once the seeds are fried, add the grated ginger.